forensic-science-doctoral-student-writes-on-whiteboard-990x358

 • Location: Huntsville, TX

-• Duration: Four to five years
+• Expected Time to Completion: Four to five years

 Doctoral Programs in Forensic Chemistry

-Forensic chemistry specializes in forensic science that can provide many career avenues.
+Forensic chemistry specializes in forensic science and can provide many career avenues.
 For example, forensic chemists holding PhDs can go on to work at a university in academia or may end up heading a forensic research lab.

 Florida International University (FIU) in Miami is one of the top 25 largest universities in the nation and provides a PhD program in chemistry, forensic sciences, and biochemistry.
 With over 100 graduate students and a $4 million annual research budget, FIU’s Department of Chemistry and Biochemistry has a multidisciplinary approach to the forensic science field.